Finland says government's data network hit by severe hacking

 The United States and other Western countries have often accused Russia and China of hacking into their computer networks, targeting both companies and government departments.
 Beijing and Moscow deny direct involvement in hacking.

-Finland's Baltic neighbour Estonia blamed Russia when its Internet network was paralysed by an electronic attack in 2007.
-Unlike Estonia, Finland is not a member of NATO but cooperates extensively with the Western defence alliance.
+Finland's Baltic neighbor Estonia blamed Russia when its Internet network was paralyzed by an electronic attack in 2007.
+Unlike Estonia, Finland is not a member of NATO but cooperates extensively with the Western defense alliance.

 (Reporting by Ritsuko Ando and Jussi Rosendahl; editing by Andrew Roche)